KINTSUGI: THE ART OF GOLDEN JOINERY

 Class fees: NC State Students – $15 Public – $25 Register for this class»

-LASER TRANSFERS AND DECALS – For Locals Only [Workshop]
+LASER TRANSFERS AND DECALS – Live Demo [Workshop]

 Instructor: Liz Kelly